-4.2.
-Advise Montana Library Directors and Trustees regarding administrative concerns, such as funding, budgeting, policies, and personnel.

-4.3.
-Establish and maintain contact with Library Directors and Trustees, and other MSL partners, to remain cognizant of their needs and the challenges they face.
+- 4. MSL provides consultation and leadership to enable users to set and reach their goals. - 4.2.
+Advise Montana Library Directors and Trustees regarding administrative concerns, such as funding, budgeting, policies, and personnel. - 4.3.
+Establish and maintain contact with Library Directors and Trustees, and other MSL partners, to remain cognizant of their needs and the challenges they face. - 4.5.

-4.5.
 Provide leadership and support to identify and address key information gaps for MSL partners and patrons.
-Gaps may include but are not limited to early literacy, access to sustainable Internet and technology services, access to legal and medical information resources, job related services and services to seniors.

-4.8 Facilitate more state-wide purchases of content, supplies, and programs that benefit all Montanans through their local libraries.
+Gaps may include but are not limited to early literacy, access to sustainable Internet and technology services, access to legal and medical information resources, job related services and services to seniors. - 4.8.
+Facilitate more state-wide purchases of content, supplies, and programs that benefit all Montanans through their local libraries.

 - Assist the MSC Executive Board in their work to complete the MSC Strategic Plan and their review and update of MSC by-laws and contract.
-(Adams and McHugh) (Update: December 2015) The membership approved the MSC Strategic Plan at their Spring meeting and the Executive Board, using survey results, are working on goals for the plan.
-(Update: December 2015) The MSC membership approved revised by-laws and an updated member library contract during their Fall meeting. - Produce additional information resources for districts, such as a template of legallymandated policies and guidance about board education.
+(Adams and McHugh) (Originally reported December 2015) The membership approved the MSC Strategic Plan at their Spring meeting and the Executive Board, using survey results, are working on goals for the plan. - (Originally reported December 2015) The MSC membership approved revised bylaws and an updated member library contract during their Fall meeting. - (Update: February 2016) MSC member libraries are completing the signature process which includes signatures from both the library and the State Librarian. - Produce additional information resources for districts, such as a template of legallymandated policies and guidance about board education.
 (McMullen, Henley, Reymer) - Research and develop economic models intended to illustrate the benefits of shared administrative infrastructure in library districts, multi-library systems and other partnership arrangements.
 Examples might include: cost savings and efficiencies to be gained if county-wide standalone libraries merged into a single county library, or outsourced administrative services that could be provided for district libraries.
 This report will inform public library directors and trustees about options as they make future decisions for their libraries.
-(McHugh, McMullen, Henley, Reymer) - Update the SLR Learning Portal training resources related to public computing centers, to provide current information to public libraries as they offer this kind of resource to their communities.
+(McHugh, McMullen, Henley, Reymer)

+- Update the SLR Learning Portal training resources related to public computing centers, to provide current information to public libraries as they offer this kind of resource to their communities.
 (Reymer) - Working with the Montana Library Association, develop a mentorship program to support new public library directors.
 This would create a partnership between experienced and new directors, offering increased support and possibly reducing chronic turnover in rural libraries.

-Update: December 2015) Henley presented an overview to the MLA board and formed a committee to develop a strategy to implement this program.
+(Originally reported December 2015) Henley presented an overview to the MLA board and formed a committee to develop a strategy to implement this program.
 We will report back to the board in January and present a program at the MLA conference in April.